Jericho (2016 TV series): Production

 Scenes were shot around Huddersfield, specifically Golcar, at the Colne Valley Museum, and on the moors above Meltham and Marsden.
 The main setting for the shanty town was Rockingstone Quarry.
-Wharncliffe Chase above Oughtibridge, north Sheffield, was another shanty town set with nearby locations being used.
+Wharncliffe Chase above Oughtibridge, north Sheffield, was another shanty town set and nearby locations were used.

 Episodes

 Reception

 The series received mixed reviews from critics.
-The Guardian's Lucy Mangan, reviewing the first episode, remarked that the presentation was a bit too clean for the setting, but praised the cast and ending.
-Jasper Rees of The Telegraph commended the ambition, but found the first episode's drama 'busy' and the genre confused.
-Andrew Billen of The Times gave it three stars, unimpressed by the show's characters.
-Thea Lenarduzzi of The Independent, on the other hand, found the first episode gripping and full of excitement.
+The Guardian's Lucy Mangan, reviewing the first episode, remarked that the presentation was a bit too clean for the setting but praised the cast and ending.
+Jasper Rees of The Telegraph commended the ambition of the creators, but found the first episode's drama to be 'busy' and the genre confused.
+Andrew Billen of The Times gave it three stars being unimpressed by the show's characters.
+Thea Lenarduzzi of The Independent, on the other hand, found the first episode to be gripping and full of excitement.